AhmedMourad0/no-copy/README.md

-mirror-compiler-plugin
+Mirror Compiler Plugin
 ========================

-A Kotlin compiler plugin that facilitates using data classes as value-based classes by manipulating the `copy` method.
+A Kotlin compiler plugin that enables using data classes as value-based classes by manipulating the `copy` method.

 ## Usage